100xdevs-cohort-2/assignments/01-js/README.md

 1. Follow the comment above each problem to run test for that problem
 2. To tests for all the problems of this week run `npx jest ./tests/`
-3. To tests for all the problems of this week run `npx test ./tests/`

 #### Development Setup